Beit Iksa: Ottoman era

+In 1517, the village was incorporated into the Ottoman Empire with the rest of Palestine.

+In 1552, Beit Iksa was an inhabited village.
+Haseki Hürrem Sultan, the favourite wife of Suleiman the Magnificent, endowed the tax revenues of Beit Iksa to its Haseki Sultan Imaret in Jerusalem.
+Administratively, Beit Iksa belonged to the District of Jerusalem.
+During this time, as in later periods, the residents of the village cultivated the lands of Kharruba.

-In 1517, the village was incorporated into the Ottoman empire with the rest of Palestine, and in the 1596 tax-records it appeared under the name of Bayt Kisa, located in the Nahiye of Jerusalem in the Sanjak of the Mutasarrifate of Jerusalem.
+In the 1596 tax-records it appeared under the name of Bayt Kisa, located in the Nahiye of Jerusalem in the Sanjak of the Mutasarrifate of Jerusalem.
 It had a population of 79 households, all Muslims.
 The inhabitants paid a fixed tax rate of 33.3% on agricultural products, including wheat, barley, olive trees, vineyards, fruit trees, orchard, goats or bee hives, and a press for olives or grapes; a total of 18,000 akçe.

 In 1838, Beit Iksa was noted as a Muslim village, part of the El-Kuds district.

 In 1841 a local leader (nāzir), Abd al-Qadir al-Khatib, built an Ottoman castle located in the southern part of the village, while one of his brother built a smaller version five years later.
 In 1863, the French explorer Victor Guérin passed by the village and was told it had 300 inhabitants.
 He noted that the surroundings were cultivated with vines and olive trees.
 An Ottoman village list of about 1870 showed that "Bet Iksa" had 70 houses and a population of 147, though the population count included only men.
-According to Charles Simon Clermont-Ganneau, he was informed in 1874 that the inhabitant belonged to the Beni Zeid tribe and that the village earlier had been named Umm el Ela.
+According to Charles Simon Clermont-Ganneau, he was informed in 1874 that the inhabitants belonged to the Beni Zeid tribe and that the village earlier had been named Umm el Ela.

 In 1883, the PEF's Survey of Western Palestine described it as a "village of moderate size, with stone houses, and a well on the north, near which is a tree sacred to an otherwise unknown prophet, Nabī Leimûun.
 There are a few olives round the village."

 Around 1896 the population of Beit Iksa was estimated to be about 714 persons.

+By the beginning of the 20th century, residents from Beit Iksa settled Kharruba near al-Ramla, establishing it as a dependency – or satellite village – of their home village.